strongdm/strongdm-sdk-java/README.md

-# strongDM SDK for Python
+# strongDM SDK for Java

 This is the official [strongDM](https://www.strongdm.com/) SDK for the Java programming language.